elixirschool/elixirschool/en/lessons/ecto/querying.md

 We can fetch the first or last records from a repository using the `Ecto.Query.first/2` and `Ecto.Query.last/2` functions.

-First, we'll write a query expression using the `first/1` function:
+First, we'll write a query expression using the `first/2` function:

 ```elixir
 iex> first(Movie)
 #Ecto.Query<from m0 in Friends.Movie, order_by: [asc: m0.id], limit: 1>
 ```

-However, we will use the pipe with the function `Repo.one / 1` to obtain our result:
+However, we will use the pipe with the function `Repo.one/2` to obtain our result:

 ```elixir
 iex> Movie \